Skip to content

 Subprotocol v1.463.vdv.de Required

-NOTE: The specific endpoint URL, username, and password must be obtained from the CMS operator and depends on your deployment.
+NOTE: The specific endpoint URL, username, and password must be obtained from the CMS operator and depend on your deployment.

 Health Check